Can Scottie Scheffler and the U.S. defeat Rory McIlroy and Europe?

 Collin Morikawa

 The two-time major champ has not won this season and has mostly made news for feuding with the media.
 There's a chance Bradley tells him to stay home this time around.
-Morikawa will enter the playoffs off a missed cut at the Open Championship.
+Morikawa entered the playoffs off a missed cut at the Open Championship, and is on his fifth caddie of the year.
+Still, we imagine Bradley will take him for his elite iron play.

 Keegan Bradley

 Could he really be a playing captain?
-We think so.
+We still think so.
 Bradley played well at last year's Presidents Cup and is up to No. 7 in the world.
 His win at the Travelers in June made the optics much easier for him to pick himself.
+However, he likely needs to outplay Chris Gotterup and Cameron Young in the Playoffs to keep the playing captain narrative alive.

 Patrick Cantlay

 Arguably the most clutch performer on the 2023 team, Cantlay has left himself on the bubble this time around.
-He is 14th in the team standings, and would do well to post a top 10 in the first FedExCup playoff event in Memphis.
+He is 15th in the team standings, but did post a top 10 in the first FedExCup playoff event in Memphis.

 Sam Burns